Infineon/mtb-t2g-example-swpu-app-protection/README.md

     - In the **Quick Panel**, scroll down, and click **[Project Name] Program (KitProg3_MiniProg4)**.
 4. After programming, the CE starts automatically.
 Confirm that the messages are displayed on the UART terminal.<BR><img src="./images/terminal.png" width="640" />

 5. You can debug the example to step through the code.
 In the IDE, use the **[Project Name] Debug (KitProg3_MiniProg4)** configuration in the **Quick Panel**.
-For details, see the "Program and debug" section in the [Eclipse IDE for ModusToolbox™ software user guide](https://www.cypress.com/MTBEclipseIDEUserGuide).
+For details, see the "Program and debug" section in the [Eclipse IDE for ModusToolbox™ software user guide](https://www.infineon.com/dgdl/?fileId=8ac78c8c8386267f0183a8d7043b58ee).

-**Note:** **(Only while debugging)** On the CM7 CPU, some code in `main()` may execute before the debugger halts at the beginning of `main()`.
-This means that some code executes twice ? once before the debugger stops execution, and again after the debugger resets the program counter to the beginning of `main()`.
-See [KBA231071](https://community.cypress.com/docs/DOC-21143) to learn about this and for the workaround.
+**Note:** **(Only while debugging)** On the CM7 CPU, some code in *main()* may execute before the debugger halts at the beginning of *main()*.
+This means that some code executes twice: once before the debugger stops execution, and again after the debugger resets the program counter to the beginning of *main()*.
+See [KBA231071](https://community.infineon.com/t5/Knowledge-Base-Articles/PSoC-6-MCU-Code-in-main-executes-before-the-debugger-halts-at-the-first-line-of/ta-p/253856) to learn about this and for the workaround.

 ## References

 Relevant Application notes are:

 - AN235305 - GETTING STARTED WITH TRAVEO™ T2G FAMILY MCUS IN MODUSTOOLBOX™
-- [AN228680](https://www.infineon.com/dgdl/Infineon-AN228680_Secure_System_Configuration_in_TRAVEO_T2G_Family-ApplicationNotes-v04_00-EN.pdf?fileId=8ac78c8c7cdc391c017d0d3e888b67e2) - Secure system configuration in TRAVEO™ T2G family
+- [AN228680](https://www.infineon.com/dgdl/?fileId=8ac78c8c7cdc391c017d0d3e888b67e2) - Secure system configuration in TRAVEO™ T2G family

 ModusToolbox™ is available online:
 - <https://www.infineon.com/modustoolbox>